icicleio/dns/README.md

 ## Resolver

 A resolver finds the IP addresses for a given domain. `Icicle\Dns\Resolver\Resolver` implements `Icicle\Dns\Resolver\ResolverInterface`, which defines a single method, `resolve()`.
-A resolver is essentially a specialized executor that performs only `A` queries, fulfilling the promise returned from `resolve()` with an array of IP addresses (even if only one IP address is found, the promise is still resolved with an array).
+A resolver is essentially a specialized executor that performs only `A` queries, fulfilling the promise returned from `resolve()` with an array of IP addresses (even if only one or zero IP addresses is found, the promise is still resolved with an array).

 ```php
 Generator $resolverInterface->resolve(